Request a call back!

 Barbeques – Using a barbeque too close to a house or failing to clean it properly can cause a fire-related incident in a home.

-Letting children play with fire – Giving children access to lighters or matches sparks curiosity, and it can lead to a house fire.
+Letting children play with fire – Curious children with access to matches, lighters or other sources of flame can lead to a house fire.

 Arson – Unfortunately some fires are deliberate, with criminals looking to cause damage or commit fraud and claim insurance.